Key takeaways

 Is a business credit card right for you?

-One of the main reasons all types of business owners sign up for a business card is to gain access to all the perks that come with them.
-This includes business owners who have hundreds of employees all the way down to solopreneurs who just want a way to keep their business and personal spending separate.
+A main reason all types of business owners sign up for a business card is to gain access to perks like high credit limits, business-related discounts and even rewards on business spending.
+This includes business owners with hundreds of employees and all the way down to sole proprietors looking for a simple way to keep business and personal spending separate.

 While major card issuers like Chase and American Express offer some of the top business credit cards today, picking a card from a lesser-known issuer has its advantages.
-For example, some of the cards we selected don’t require a personal guarantee, and many of them tend to offer higher credit limits than other business cards.
+For example, some of the cards we selected don’t require a personal guarantee.
+Cards that do require this kind of guarantee will hold you personally responsible instead of just your business for any debt the card accrues.

 How to choose a business credit card

-To find the best business credit card for your needs, you should:
+To find the best business credit card for your needs, you’ll have to:

 • Look at your spending habits.
 Figure out what your business spends the most on, and look for a card that offers bonus rewards in your top spending categories.

-• Compare annual fees and other fees.
-Compare business credit cards based on their annual fees, and make sure to check for hidden fees like foreign transaction fees.
+• Compare annual and other fees.
+Weigh business credit cards based on their annual fees, and make sure to check for hidden fees like foreign transaction fees.

 • Check for eligibility requirements.
 Check if the cards you’re considering require a personal guarantee or have a minimum credit score requirement.
-Also, look for business credit cards that let you get prequalified online without any impact on your credit score.
+Also, look for business credit cards that let you prequalify online without a hard pull on your credit, which would affect your credit score.

-• Choose the card that has the benefits and features you want the most.
-After all these factors are considered, select a business card that has the perks, features and rewards that make the most sense for your business.
+• Choose a card with benefits and features you want most.
+After you’ve considered all factors, select a business card that offers the perks, features and rewards that make the most sense for your business.

 The bottom line

-While top business cards from American Express, Capital One and Chase have plenty to offer, it never hurts to think outside the box.
-When you do, you’ll find that some business cards you might not know of come with exceptional rewards programs and higher credit limits than you’ll find elsewhere.
+While top credit cards from American Express, Capital One and Chase have plenty to offer, it never hurts to think outside the box — especially if you’re an influencer, content creator or another type of sole proprietor.
+Some lesser-known business cards might come with decent rewards programs and higher credit limits than you’ll find elsewhere.

-*All information about the Karat Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.
+Information about the Karat Card has been collected independently by Bankrate.
+Card details have not been reviewed or approved by the issuer.